DenisSvinkovskij/FSP-opensource/README.md

 ##### Enable firestore in you app
 ##### In cloud console enable service - Google Cloud Firestore API
-##### replace all "com.example.find_safe_places" to your own unique Application ID you can find it in your firebase app settings https://console.firebase.google.com/project/{YOUR_PROJECT_ID}/settings/general
+##### replace all "com.example.find_safe_places" to your own unique Application ID, you can find it in your firebase app settings https://console.firebase.google.com/project/{YOUR_PROJECT_ID}/settings/general

 #### Mapbox settings
 1. Add your public key in lib/constants/map.dart